-Table 1 - Liberty and H&S Bosma Dairies Approximate Lagoon Dimensions
+Table 1 - Cow Palace Lagoon Dimensions

 Section III.F.6 of the AOC SOW requires the development of a Lagoon Evaluation Plan "to determine whether each such lagoon meets the current NRCS 313 standard.
-This evaluation shall include lead detection or water balance tests to determine that each lagoon is not leaking beyond the current NRCS 313 standard."
-The Dairy has submitted to EPA several iterations of the Lagoon Evaluation Plan that included different evaluation methods (water balance testing and physical testing of in situ soil foundation material) for the purpose of determining the leakage rates and/or soil permeability rates of the lagoon soil foundation materials without coming to agreement with EPA on an evaluation method amenable to both parties.
+This evaluation shall include leak detection or water balance tests to determine that each lagoon is not leaking beyond the current NRCS 313 standard."
+The Cow Palace Dairy has submitted to EPA several iterations of the Lagoon Evaluation Plan that included different evaluation methods (water balance testing and physical testing of in situ soil foundation material) for the purpose of determining the leakage rates and/or soil permeability rates of the lagoon soil foundation materials without coming to agreement with EPA on an evaluation method amenable to both parties.

-In order to move forward with implementation of the AOC in a timely manner, the Dairy has elected to forgo pursuit of the development and implementation of a Lagoon Evaluation Plan to determine which, if any, lagoons may require measures to address leakage or lining.
-Rather, the Dairy has elected to line all of its lagoons that contain liquid manure or water that may have come into contact with manure at the dairy regardless of their status with respect to their current compliance status with respect to the 2004 WA NRCS Conservation Practice Standard No. 313 permeability standard (soil foundation material permeability of 1×10-6 cm/s).
+In order to move forward with implementation of the AOC in a timely manner, the Cow Palace Dairy has elected to forgo pursuit of the development and implementation of a Lagoon Evaluation Plan to determine which, if any, lagoons may require measures to address leakage or lining.
+Rather, the Cow Palace Dairy has elected to install liner systems in all of its lagoons that contain liquid manure or water that may have come into contact with manure at the dairy regardless of their status with respect to the 2004 WA NRCS Conservation Practice Standard No. 313 permeability standard (soil foundation material permeability of 1×10-6 cm/s).

-The Dairy will line the following lagoons consistent with the requirements of WA NRCS Conservation Practice Standard 521A - Pond Sealing or Lining - Flexible Membrane (WA NRCS, 2011) in order to demonstrate compliance with WA NRCS Conservation Practice Standard No. 313 permeability requirements:
+The Cow Palace Dairy will install liner systems in the following lagoons consistent with the requirements of WA NRCS Conservation Practice Standard 521A - Pond Sealing or Lining - Flexible Membrane (WA NRCS, 2011) in order to demonstrate compliance with WA NRCS Conservation Practice Standard No. 313 permeability requirements: